spektraldevelopment/spektraltools/README.md

 ------

 #### Description
-Checks a string for a pattern and returns an object containing the keys 'match', 'amount'
+Checks a string for a pattern and returns an object containing the keys 'match' and 'amount'

 #### Arguments
 request: `String` - The string you want to check